-Rental rates in Atlanta have declined for two consecutive months but are still 2.3 percent higher than they were at this time last year.
+The average rent in Atlanta has declined for two consecutive months but is still 2.3 percent higher than at this time last year.

 While the median price of a two bedroom apartment in Atlanta is still more affordable than most other large metros at $1,170, it is slightly above the national average of $1,160, according to the monthly rental report from Apartment List.

 The most expensive rent in the metro area is in Alpharetta where median rent is $1,410, but of all the cities in the metro area, Alpharetta saw the greatest decline (1.7 percent) in rent over the past month.